xybre/music/libera music community.md

 - #archlinux-proaudio : Archlinux-centric discussion around professional audio.
 - #audio : Audiophile and audio fanatics chat.
 - ##audio : Audiophiles and music technology chat.
+- #bass : For bass players and musicians.
 - #opensourcemusicians : The companion chat room to the OSM Podcast.
 - #linuxmusicians : Musicians who use Linux.
 - ##music : For discussing all aspects of music.
 Formerly #music on Freenode, they registered ##music on Libera.